-AUGUSTA, Maine — U.S. Rep. Tulsi Gabbard of Hawaii will hold a Sunday town hall meeting in Hallowell in the first Democratic presidential campaign event announced in Maine after the Tuesday primary in New Hampshire as some attention shifts to states voting in March.
+AUGUSTA, Maine — U.S. Rep. Tulsi Gabbard of Hawaii will hold two town hall-style meetings in Maine in the first Democratic presidential campaign event announced in Maine after the Tuesday primary in New Hampshire as some attention shifts to states voting in March.

 Gabbard, a fourth-term representative and the first woman to run for president who is also a combat veteran, is a longshot non-interventionist candidate whose race has been defined by feuds with Democratic establishment figures including 2016 presidential nominee Hillary Clinton.

-She will hold a town hall on Sunday at Maple Hill Farm Inn and Conference Center in Hallowell from 5 p.m. to 6:30 p.m., according to an event posting from her campaign.
+Her first event will take place on Saturday at the University of Southern Maine from 5 p.m. to 6:30 p.m., according to an event posting from her campaign, followed by another town hall event on Sunday at Maple Hill Farm Inn and Conference Center in Hallowell from 5 p.m. to 6:30 p.m.
 Gabbard finished seventh with just 3.3 percent of votes in the New Hampshire primary after heavily prioritizing the state, going so far as to rent a house in Manchester late last year.

 Without evidence, Clinton implied last year that Gabbard is “a Russian asset,” which led to a defamation lawsuit from Gabbard.
 The congresswoman visited Syrian dictator Bashar al-Assad in 2017, six years after a civil war began in which more than 500,000 people died.